ivcap-works/gene-onology-term-mapper/README.md

-The rest of the turial is broken up into multiple steps:
+The rest of the tutorial is broken up into multiple steps:

 - [Step 1: Install Poetry and IVCAP plugin](#step1)
 - [Step 2: Install `ivcap` CLI Tool](#step2)